JDanielGutierrez05/prueba-master/infrastructure/README.md

 `serverless` user must be created using `IAM` at `AWS Organization account`, and it's credentials configured in `.envs/aws.env`.

+### Database migrations ###

+To apply pending database migrations, run `database/migrations/migrate.sh`.

+To rollback database migrations, run `database/migrations/migrate.sh --rollback`.

+To add a new migration step yo need to modify `database/migrations/Migration.sh` file.

+Note: If the script show an error about permissions, execute this command `chmod +x database/migrations/migrate.sh`.

 ### Deployment ###

 You can deploy `Cloud Formation Stacks` using `Serverless Framework` syntax: <https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy/>